Gaurav-Pande/Image-Denoising/README.md

 |<img src="assets/vanilla_pca/noise10/0011_denoised.png" width="300" height = "150"/>| <img src="assets/dn_resnet_150/10/8.jpg" width="300" height = "150"/> |
 | *PSNR=19.15, SSIM=0.58* | *PSNR=??, SSIM=??* |

+## Conclusion

+In this project we conducted different experiments for superevised and unsupervised machine learning algorithms for image denoising.
+We began with vanilla PCA to understand how high variance pixels are retained in the image giving us the intuition for removal of noised pixels components.
+We saw how various techniques like DnResNet, Localised PCA gives better results with good psnr values.

 ## References: